 You also need a few personal care items to keep yourself clean and cared for.
 The items you keep in your home will depend on your self-care routine, but you will need a toothbrush, razor, washcloth, towel, and soap at the very least.

 You can have fun even if you want to live a minimalist lifestyle.
 It is acceptable to keep a small number of supplies related to a hobby, especially if you can store those items away when not in use.

 As there is no setlist or standardized checklist for a minimalist home, the above list is not complete.
 It gives you an idea of starting a life that leaves behind everything that does not have usage value.
 Sort through your home and see which things have been sitting idle for long.

-Get rid of those things and get good quality items that serve you a purpose.
-It is best to cut down to minimal so that your mind is at peace.
+Get rid of those things and get good-quality items that serve you a purpose.
+It is best to cut down to a minimal so that your mind is at peace.
 Mental peace is affected by a hoard of external factors in addition to our thoughts and feelings.
 Therefore, align your living space with your mental health, and you will never be dissatisfied.

 Besides all the benefits of being a minimalist, there are some drawbacks as well.
 Read them here.